If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 In the relationship between your business and your customer, the same occurs.
 Once you have a complete profile of your ideal client, you will be more likely to be empathetic, and your prospect will feel you really understand and want to help.

-Direct your marketing efforts to a persona will help to save time and money.
-You will have higher chances of reaching people who have exactly the problems your product or service is meant to solve.
+Directing your Marketing efforts towards a persona will help to save time and money.
+You will have a higher chance of reaching people who have the exact problems your product or service is meant to solve.

 Thus, with less time and money spent, the cost of attracting each customer is lower.